ghacupha/erp-system/docs/reports.rst

-Design od the reports platform
+Design of the reports platform
 ==============================

 The report system is based on jasper reports.
 This is a challenging implementation but one that has been